 Finally, we encourage you to make take this opportunity to make a small change to the amended code sections [Section 40-42-20.
 (C)(4) and Section 40-47-37.
 (C)(4)] and remove the requirement for licensees to inform the patient of their location.
 The term location is undefined and could create confusion for providers as to the level of detail they must provide to patients regarding their location.
 This misunderstands the framework for laws governing telehealth, which dictate that the telehealth encounter occurs at the originating site, or the patient's physical address.
 This rule could also mandate that, in certain situations, telehealth providers would have to give to patients the provider's personal home office address; ATA Action does not believe this would be appropriate and could risk provider safety.
-Additionally, there is no clinical justification for the requirement to disclose the location of a telehealth provider.
 However, if there is a preference to keep the location disclosure on behalf of the provider, ATA Action suggests the following amending language below:

-(4) verify the identity and location of the patient and inform the patient of the licensee's name, location professional business address, and professional credentials; and
+(4) verify the identity and location of the patient and inform the patient of the licensee's name, location city and state location, and professional credentials; and

 We thank you for your support for telehealth.
-We urge you to pass House Bill 4159 and consider our amendments in the interest of ensuring easy and efficient access to high-quality telehealth services.
+We urge you to pass HB4159 and consider our amendments in the interest of ensuring easy and efficient access to high-quality telehealth services.
 Please do not hesitate to let us know how we can be helpful to your efforts to advance common-sense telehealth policy in South Carolina.
 If you have any questions or would like to discuss the telehealth industry's perspective further, please contact me at kzebley@ataaction.org.